About Darien

 Jail & Inmate Records

-The Bridgeport Correctional Center serves as the primary detention facility for Fairfield County.
+The Bridgeport Correctional Center is the primary detention facility for Fairfield County.
 Individuals arrested throughout Fairfield County are processed here, undergoing fingerprinting, photographing, and intake procedures.
 Those searching for current detainees can use the online inmate lookup service provided through the Connecticut Department of Correction's website.
 Visitation at the facility requires advance scheduling, and strict guidelines govern what items visitors may bring and how they must conduct themselves.

 Arrest Records

 Arrest records in Fairfield County remain on file with the municipal police department that made the arrest, as well as with the Connecticut State Police.
 Residents and attorneys seeking these records must contact the appropriate law enforcement agency directly.
 A typical record contains the arrestee's name, arrest date, charges filed, and booking details.
-The Connecticut Freedom of Information Act governs public access to these documents, balancing transparency with legitimate privacy interests and ensuring that requesters can obtain arrest information for lawful purposes.
+The Connecticut Freedom of Information Act governs public access to these documents, balancing transparency with legitimate privacy interests and so that requesters can obtain arrest information for lawful purposes.

 Criminal Records